forta-network/docs/docs/advanced-testing.md

 }
 ```

-In the example project, we provide a _local_ forta.config.json to point this specific agent to the forked chain.
+In the example project, we provide a _local_ forta.config.json to point this specific agent to the forked chain (make sure that `jsonRpcUrl` is uncommented).
 You could also set `jsonRpcUrl` in your global forta.config.json (located at ~/.forta) if you want to point all of your local agents to the forked chain.

 Now you can run the agent in a separate terminal using `npm start`.
 This will start listening for blocks from the forked Ganache chain.
 Awesome!